Bedrock-OSS/bedrock-wiki/docs/scripting/script-server.md

 ## Saving and Loading

-Script API provides its own storage system called dynamic properties to save and load data in a world, specifically in the db folder using behavior pack's module UUID.
+Script API provides its own storage system called dynamic properties to save and load data in a world, specifically in the db folder using a behavior pack's module UUID.

 ![dynamic_properties](/assets/images/gametest/script-server/dynamic_properties.png)